kseth-official/roguelikedungeoncrawler/README.md

 # ***Deep Dungeon - a roguelike dungeon crawler***

-**This project is a Java Desktop application with frontend implemented using Java Swing with over 29 user stories and 171 unit tests written in JUnit.
-The game provides a fun challenge and consists of 3 levels with random map generation and A\* search for enemy AI**
+**This project is a Java-based desktop application that features a user interface implemented using the Java Swing library.
+It comprises of over 29 user stories and the game is thoroughly tested with 171 unit tests written in JUnit.
+The game offers an engaging challenge, consisting of 3 levels that feature randomly generated maps and utilize the A* search algorithm for enemy AI.**

 ## *Inspiration*

-I've played several Rogue-like dungeon games before:
+I have prior experience with playing various rogue-like dungeon games such as

-- *Hades (2018)*
+- Hades (2018),
-- *The Enchanted Cave 2 (2015)*
+- The Enchanted Cave 2 (2015), and
-- *Pokemon Mystery Dungeon: Blue Rescue Team (2005)*
+- Pokemon Mystery Dungeon: Blue Rescue Team (2005).

-I’ve always wondered how these games were made.

-This project allowed me to explore this curiosity of mine, while simultaneously implementing an A* pathfinding algorithm for enemy AI and a Random Walker Algorithm for procedural map generation, while practicing Unit Testing for game frontend.
+I have always been curious about the development of these games.
+This project gave me the opportunity to indulge that curiosity.

 ## *Game Specification*
 ### *Map*